 Learn how to contact an assignor, get games and get paid, and check for field closings during the Spring and Fall ISL Seasons here.
 Information on how to login and access your Dashboard for the new Demosphere assignment tool together with Demosphere Referee Management System (RMS) User Guides for Referees and Assignors are also provided.

 Iowa Soccer League Matches

 The Iowa Soccer League (ISL) is a critical part of the Iowa Soccer player development pathway and competitions pathway.
 The ISL was created to serve the developmental needs of youth soccer players in Iowa and is unique in that it is guided by one overarching focus – player development.
 The ISL strives to be in full alignment with the US Soccer Player Development Initiatives (PDI).

-	CANCELLATIONS: Go to Facility Status – League Play for notification of closed fields affecting ISL games.
+CANCELLATIONS: Go to Schedules and Field Status for notification of closed fields affecting ISL games.